How to make a complaint about Health and Social Care services

 Provide as much information as possible to allow NHS England to investigate your complaint.
 Include some or all of the following:

-copies of earlier associated correspondence between yourself and NHS England; and
+- copies of earlier associated correspondence between yourself and NHS England;

 NHS England aim to respond to all complaints within 20 working days.
 If they are unable to reply within this time, they will let you know and provide a realistic estimate of when you can expect a reply.

-You can make general comments about any NHS Service on the NHS website.
+You can make general comments about any NHS service on the NHS website.
 You can also use this site to find information on health conditions and to find local services.

-You can comment on social care and health services on this website www.careopinion.org.uk
+You can comment on social care and health services on this website Care Opinion

 Care Quality Commission